sakoula/XiaoMi-Air-6200U/README.md

 Mount the EFI partition of the macOS boot parition on `/Volumes/EFI`:

-1. copy `AIR_EFI/CLOVER/kexts/Other` from the downloaded file to USB's EFI to `EFI/CLOVER/kexts/Other`
+1. make sure that in `EFI/CLOVER/drivers/UEFI` you have only the following files: `AppleKeyFeeder.efi`, `AudioDxe.efi`, `DataHubDxe.efi`, `FSInject.efi`.
+Erase the rest (Clover installer sometimes installs other dependencies)

-2. copy `addons/HFSPlus.efi` from the downloaded file to USB's EFI to `EFI/CLOVER/drivers64UEFI/HFSPlus.efi`
+2. copy `AIR_EFI/CLOVER/kexts/Other` from the downloaded file to macOS location `EFI/CLOVER/kexts/Other`

-3. copy `addons/VirtualSmc.efi` from the downloaded file to USB's EFI to `EFI/CLOVER/drivers64UEFI/VirtualSmc.efi`
+3. copy `addons/HFSPlus.efi`, `addons/VirtualSmc.efi`, `addons/ApfsDriverLoader.efi`, `addons/AppleUiSupport.efi`, `addons/AptioInputFix.efi`, `addons/AptioMemoryFix.efi` from the downloaded file to macOS location `EFI/CLOVER/drivers/UEFI/`

-4. copy `AIR_EFI/CLOVER/ACPI/PATCHED/*` from the downloaded file to USB's EFI to `EFI/CLOVER/ACPI/PATCHED/*`
+4. copy `AIR_EFI/CLOVER/ACPI/PATCHED/*` from the downloaded file to macOS location `EFI/CLOVER/ACPI/PATCHED/*`

-5. copy `AIR_EFI/CLOVER/config.plist` from the downloaded file to USB's EFI to `EFI/CLOVER/ACPI/config.plist`
+5. copy `AIR_EFI/CLOVER/config.plist` from the downloaded file to macOS location `EFI/CLOVER/config.plist`

-### Move kexts to `/Library/Extentions`
+### Move kexts to `/Library/Extensions`
 [up up up](#)

-The right way to load kexts is **not** by injecting them through clover but installing them in `/Library/Extentions` and building them into the kernel cache.
+The right way to load kexts is **not** by injecting them through clover but installing them in `/Library/Extensions` and building them into the kernel cache.

 Download the latest [release](https://github.com/sakoula/XiaoMi-Air-6200U/releases) from github and unzip the archive.
 You will find an `AIR_EFI` directory and a `addons` directory.

 Mount the EFI partition of the macOS boot parition on `/Volumes/EFI`:

-1. **move** `EFI/CLOVER/kexts/Other/*` from macOS boot parition to `/Library/Extentions/*`
+1. **move** `EFI/CLOVER/kexts/Other/*` from macOS boot parition to `/Library/Extensions/*`
-2. run from the console `$ sudo chown -R root:wheel /Library/Extentions/*`
+2. run from the console `$ sudo chown -R root:wheel /Library/Extensions/*`
-3. run from the console `$ sudo chmod -r 755 /Library/Extentions/*`
+3. run from the console `$ sudo chmod -R 755 /Library/Extensions/*`
 4. run from the console `$ sudo kextcache -i /` to rebuild the caches
-5. **move** `addons/LiluFriendLite.kext` from the downloaded file to `/Library/Extentions/LiluFriendLite.kext`
+5. **move** `addons/LiluFriendLite.kext` from the downloaded file to `/Library/Extensions/LiluFriendLite.kext`
-6. run from the console `$ sudo chown -R root:wheel /Library/Extentions/*`
+6. run from the console `$ sudo chown -R root:wheel /Library/Extensions/*`
-7. run from the console `$ sudo chmod -r 755 /Library/Extentions/*`
+7. run from the console `$ sudo chmod -r 755 /Library/Extensions/*`
 8. run from the console `$ sudo kextcache -i /` to rebuild the caches

 **remember** that `kextcache` needs to be run twice